tot-ra/vector-bible/README.md

 - ✅ Fastest search
 - ✅ Lots of docs, Multitenancy, Replication
 - 🟡 But Docs are confusing, emphasize cloud or older client versions, emphasizes OpenAI embeddings and configs instead of custom ones
-- 🟡 Has no management UI
 - 🟡 API at times confusing - `Failed to send 20 objects in a batch of 20.
 Please inspect client.batch.failed_objects or collection.batch.failed_objects for the failed objects` instead of showing errors.
   - Did not like `id` or `vector` in properties
 - ❌ slow insert speed gets worse as amount of data grows 0.4 sec -> 2.5 sec
+- ❌ Has no management UI, only API

 Storage has per-property folders

 <img width="300" alt="Screenshot 2024-08-22 at 17 19 14" src="https://github.com/user-attachments/assets/6c64e4a2-50a4-4ec0-b1b2-1e7d216c7709">